bitoven-dev/joystreamtelegrambot/README.md

    ```
 Replace `yourowntoken` on `const token = 'yourtoken';` with your Telgram bot token.
 You can get it by talking to @botfather

 Replace `yourownchat` on `const chatid = 'yourchatid';` with your group/channel the bot will notify into.
+Bot needs to be added as admin, but it only needs to post message permission.
 [How to get chatid](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)

 ```
 1- Add the bot to the group.